Sample plan

 Midtown

 Don't try to see everything.
-Go to the 5th floor first for Van Gogh's Starry Night, Picasso's Demoiselles, Dali's Persistence of Memory, and Monet's Water Lilies in one room.
+Go to the 5th floor first — Van Gogh's Starry Night, Picasso's Demoiselles d'Avignon, Dali's Persistence of Memory, Monet's Water Lilies, all in one room.
 Everything else is a bonus.
-Their 4th-floor postwar American collection is also world-class.
+Their 4th-floor postwar American collection (Pollock, Rothko, Warhol) is also world-class.
+The 3rd-floor design floor exhibits an iPhone prototype, an Eames chair, a Tom Ford bag as artworks — you'll rethink 'design is art.'
+Free MoMA app has audio guide in multiple languages.

 Tip: Book timed-entry online to skip the door line.
 Free Friday evenings 16:00-20:00 via UNIQLO sponsorship but very crowded.